ci4rail/docs/docs/user-docs/_edge-solutions/moducop/yocto-bsp-manual/networkinterfaces.md

 custom_next: /edge-solutions/moducop/yocto-bsp-manual/rootfs-ota-update/
 ---

-The ModuCop Edge Computer MEC01 provides several network interfaces to connect to the outside world.
+The ModuCop Edge Computer MEC01/02 provides several network interfaces to connect to the outside world.
 This section describes how to use these interfaces.

 ## Ethernet

-ModuCop MEC01 provides two Ethernet interfaces, labelled ETH1 and ETH2 on the front panel.
+ModuCop provides two Ethernet interfaces, labelled ETH1 and ETH2 on the front panel.

-In some variants of the MEC01, the ETH2 interface is not populated.
+In some variants of the ModuCop, the ETH2 interface is not populated.
 {: .notice--warning}

 Both are 1Gbit Ethernet interfaces, which can be used to connect to a network switch or router.
 The interfaces are configured via NetworkManager, which is the default network management tool in the ModuCop Yocto BSP.